Friends on the Other Side: Synopsis

 Dr. Facilier is envious at just how much wealth is owned by Eli "Big Daddy" La Bouff.
 He decides there must be a way to make himself just as wealthy as Eli.
 Facilier follows Big Daddy and his daughter, Charlotte La Bouff, into a cafe, where they discuss the arrival of a foreign prince, Prince Naveen.
 A lovesick Charlotte looks to marry Naveen and shares her excitement with a waitress named Tiana.
 While lurking in the shadows, Facilier eavesdrops on the conversation and plots to use Charlotte and Naveen's union to seize the La Bouff fortune.

 He leads Naveen and Lawrence into his shop and bids them sit down at a table for a Tarot reading.
 While performing tricks with his Tarot cards, Facilier reads Naveen and Lawrence's situations: Naveen has been cut off from his parents' money and needs to marry a rich young lady, while Lawrence has apparently been "pushed around all [his] life", primarily by his family.
-However, at the end of each reading, Facilier prognosticates that their situation will change, using deliberately ambiguous wording: Naveen will receive "green."
+However, at the end of each reading, Facilier prognosticates that their situation will change, using deliberately ambiguous wording such as "wanting to be free" and "hop from place to place": Naveen will receive "green."
 The word "green" implies 3 things - money, Naveen's green color as a frog, and the green color of Tiana's dress.
-Lawrence, however, will become "exactly the man [he] always wanted to be", both referencing Lawrence's envy of Naveen's carefree life and Lawrence's later physical transformation into Naveen.
+Lawrence, however, will become "exactly the man [he] always wanted to be", both referencing Lawrence's envy of Naveen's carefree life as a prince and Lawrence's later physical transformation into Naveen.
 Facilier pleads for both of them to shake his hand, and grins evilly as they do, sealing a contract with him and summoning his "Friends on the Other Side", who take the form of voodoo dolls, masks, and shrunken heads.
-Retrieving a talisman from the largest mask Friend, Facilier uses it to prick Naveen's finger and take his blood, starting his transformation into a frog.
-Lawrence is terrified as his master shrinks down into the shape of an amphibian, as Facilier exults with dancing and fireworks, before the camera fades to black with a warning of "Hush..." from the magician.
+Retrieving a talisman from the largest mask Friend, Facilier uses it to prick Naveen's finger and take his blood, starting his transformation.
+Lawrence is terrified as his master shrinks down into the form of a frog, as Facilier exults with dancing and fireworks with his friends saying that they got what they wanted but lost what they had, before the camera fades to black with a warning of "Hush..." from the magician.